AbiT-246/Peek_2/README.md

 3. Custom Password

-Our website is also a password generator, but not ones that look like 'jdklf;ajkd;a$$$$%dfd' that chrome auto generates (no one wants to memorize that).
+This website is also a password generator, but not ones that look like 'jdklf;ajkd;a$$$$%dfd' that chrome auto generates (no one wants to memorize that).

 Instead, it will utilize a database of a plethora of questions (similar to the 'security questions' that most websites use).
-When a user wants a custom password, our website prompts the user with 3 of those questions (randomly selected).
+When a user wants a custom password, they can select 3 of those questions and provide their answers.
 It will then take the answers, and use an algorithm that scrambles, salts, and adds random elements to them to create a new password.
 This way, the password is less guessable and prone to attacks (like the dictionary attack), but more memorable for the user since it includes aspects of their personal information.

 Ex: